PNI Practicum logo

 • Facilitate sensemaking sessions in which people work with the stories to make sense of the topic together

-• Complete your project by staging a narrative intervention, returning the stories to the community, and/or writing a project report
+• Complete your project by returning the stories to the community and/or writing a project report

 Why take this course?